adityabhattad2021/GSoC-2024/PROJECT_PROPOSAL.md

 ### Week 10 (July 30 - August 4)

 - Continue working on the notifications feature.
-- Test and refactor the implemented features regularly.
+- Test and refactor the implemented features.

 ### Week 11 (August 4 - August 10)

-- Fully implement election subscription feature, allowing users to receive notifications about upcoming elections and relevant updates.
+- Fully implement election subscription feature, allowing users to receive notifications about upcoming elections.
 - Ensure that the subscription feature is secure, user-friendly, and respects user privacy.

 ### Week 12 (August 11 - August 17)
 - Fix any bugs and make final refactors.
 - Add extensive documentation to the readme of the project.

 ### Week 13 (August 17 - August 23)
-- Buffer week to makeup for delays (If any) in the initial plan.
+- Buffer week to makeup for any unexpected delays in the above timeline.
 - Final GSoC 2024 Submission.